 Business and employment-based visas are broadly “immigrant” or “nonimmigrant” visas.
 The “E” class of visas permits the holder to immediately pursue permanent resident status.
 The “H”, “J”, and “L” classes do not, though they can sometimes provide a vehicle to develop the contacts or business necessary for eventual permanent residence.
 It is important that a person examine his or her long-term goals in seeking to do business or to work in the United States.

-EB-1 is for Foreign Nationals of Extraordinary Ability, Outstanding Professors and Researchers, and Multinational Executives and Managers; EB-2 Workers with Advanced Degrees or Exceptional Ability in the Sciences, Arts or Business; EB-3 Skilled Workers and Professionals; EB-4 Special Immigrant Visas for Religious Workers; and EB-5 Investor/Employment Creation Visas.
+E-1 is for Foreign Nationals of Extraordinary Ability, Outstanding Professors and Researchers, and Multinational Executives and Managers; E-2 Workers with Advanced Degrees or Exceptional Ability in the Sciences, Arts or Business; EB-3 Skilled Workers and Professionals; EB-4 Special Immigrant Visas for Religious Workers; and EB-5 Investor/Employment Creation Visas.

 EB-5 Investment visas pose special challenges for the would-be immigrant.
 Not only must the investment funds be carefully screened, but the business project carefully chosen.
-IBLF can help evaluate and choose the investment vehicle, and, if necessary, assist in the development of a viable business plan.
+IBLF can help evaluate and research the investment vehicle, and, if necessary, assist in the development of a viable business plan.
 We have helped investors from many different countries, and will design a strategy best suited to any particular investor.
+Click Here for further information on Investment Visas.

 The PERM process, which is the primary vehicle for permanent business related immigration where the foreign national has a sponsor, begins with a full evaluation of the job requirements, careful identification of the job categories, establishment of prevailing wage documentation, as well as assessment of the foreign worker’s skills and educational certifications.
 Maintaining the proper documentation and readiness for CIS audit procedures is a key to the successful worker visa application.
 Because of our business background, IBLF has the capacity to analyze and support creative business models that can be successful even when a particular job or job offer does not meet the standard expected requirements for Service approval.